Gay and trans panic defense: History

-The gay panic defense grew out of a combination of legal defenses from the mid-nineteenth century and a mental disorder described in the early twentieth.
-It seeks to apply the legal framework of the temporary insanity defense, using the mental condition of "homosexual panic disorder".
+The gay panic defense grew out of a combination of legal defenses from the mid-nineteenth century and a mental disorder described in the early twentieth, seeking to apply the legal framework of the temporary insanity defense, provocation defense, or self-defense, often by using the mental condition of "homosexual panic disorder".

-Temporary insanity defense

-The legal framework of the temporary insanity defense goes back to 1859, and seeks a verdict of not guilty by reason of insanity.

 Homosexual panic disorder

+Homosexual panic seen as a mental health disorder is distinct from the homosexual panic defense within the legal system.
+Whereas homosexual panic disorder was at one point considered a diagnosable medical condition, the legal defense implies only a temporary loss of self-control.

-Edward J. Kempf (1886–1971), a psychiatrist, coined the term "homosexual panic" in 1920 and identified it as a condition of "panic due to the pressure of uncontrollable perverse sexual cravings", and classified it as an acute pernicious dissociative disorder, meaning that it involved a disruption in typical perception and memory functions.
+Edward J. Kempf, a psychiatrist, coined the term "homosexual panic" in 1920.
+He identified it as a condition of "panic due to the pressure of uncontrollable perverse sexual cravings," and classified it as an acute pernicious dissociative disorder, meaning that it involved a disruption in typical perception and memory functions.
 Kempf identified the condition during and after World War I at St. Elizabeths Hospital in Washington, D.C.

 The disorder was briefly included in DSM-1 as a supplementary term in Appendix C but did not appear in any subsequent editions of DSM and thus is not considered a diagnosable condition by the American Psychiatric Association.

 Unlike the legal defense created later and named after it, the onset of the condition was not attributed to unwanted homosexual advances.
 Rather, Kempf stated that it was caused by the individual's own "aroused homosexual cravings".

-Homosexual panic as a mental health disorder is distinct from the homosexual panic defense (HPD) (also known as "gay panic defense") within the legal system.
-Whereas homosexual panic disorder was at one point considered a diagnosable medical condition, the HPD implies only a temporary loss of self-control.
+Types of defenses

+The gay panic defense strategy usually falls into three categories of defenses: the provocation defense, self defense (including imperfect self defense) and insanity based defenses (including temporary insanity, irresistible impulse, and diminished responsibility).
+The gay panic defense is not a stand-alone defense, but rather a legal tactic used by the defense which seeks to obtain an acquittal, a mitigated sentence, or a conviction of a lesser offense.

+The defense is commonly defined by the attempt to shift the blame onto the victim's sexual orientation or gender identity of the victim as a form of victim blaming.